 Depression is a common symptom of posttraumatic stress disorder (PTSD).
 After someone goes through a traumatic experience, it's normal to feel sorrow, confusion, and anger--all of which can manifest into depression.

 PTSD Recovery Tips

-Self-acceptance isn't easy when you live with complex posttraumatic stress disorder (PTSD).
-PTSD makes it easy to continually beat yourself up when you have challenging moments and struggles.
+Posttraumatic stress disorder (PTSD) makes it easy to continually beat yourself up when you have challenging moments and struggles.
 This just leads to getting stuck in a trap of self-defeat that falsely makes you believe there is no hope for overcoming PTSD.
 One of the essential things needed for you not to find yourself stuck, however, is self-acceptance.

 When you live with complex posttraumatic stress disorder (PTSD), flashbacks can be one of the most frustrating parts of it.
 You may go days, weeks, or months without one, then suddenly, bam, you’re hit with a new, frustrating flashback.

 Complex posttraumatic stress disorder (PTSD) misdiagnosis happens out of ignorance.
 Although many people are now aware of the prevalence of sexual abuse, but not nearly enough people are aware of the lifelong effects of the abuse.
 Unfortunately, this includes some mental health professionals who can end up missing the diagnosis of complex posttraumatic stress disorder (PTSD) and instead give the person a misdiagnosis.

 It’s National Eating Disorder Awareness week, so this seems like a good time to address the connection between complex posttraumatic stress disorder (PTSD) and eating disorders.
 Research has shown a very strong correlation between the two.
 Just as people who live with complex PTSD often self-medicate with drugs and alcohol, some people use eating disorders as a form of coping as well.